 If you want to track every change made to a specific event, especially if it contains sensitive information or has a lot of users, you can subscribe to email notifications or post messages on Slack.
 Click To Tweet

 Share a single event as a Web page

 Every event on the calendar is sharable as an independent page.
 When collaborating with a third party on a specific event, you can enable the commenting option and share a single calendar event as a web page.
-It’s even possible for them to upload images and documents if the calendar is on a Premium plan.
+It’s even possible for them to upload images and documents.
 The beauty is in the simplicity: No login is required.Events on a Teamup calendar can be shared as a Web page.
 People who receive the page URL can add comments but can't change anything already entered.
 Click To Tweet